As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 “Try to stay on the same spot of the sandpaper since it will wear out and create a smoother finish on that particular grit.”

 Move on from 360 grit to 1000 grit and then 1500 grit.
 With this final grit sandpaper, you’ll be astonished at how close you can get to a polished look.
-It is unnecessary to use a finer grit than 1500, but you are welcome to experiment and see the kind of result you’ll get.
+Using a finer grit than 1500 is unnecessary, but you are welcome to experiment and see the kind of result you’ll get.

 Now you are done with the sandpaper, and it is time to move on to the best part.
 Take some cerium oxide powder and water, make a smooth paste, and place it on the leather strip.

-Start polishing the whole gem with the opal attached to the dop stick.
-Rubbing motions on the leather with the cerium oxide create a beautiful finish.
+Start polishing the whole gem with the opal attached to the DOP stick.
+Rubbing motions on the leather with the cerium oxide creates a beautiful finish.
 Well done, you cut and polished an opal by hand.

 TIP: Rotary rock tumblers – the ones with a drum that turns – are the most common type of tumbler used by lapidary hobbyists.
 Check out the complete guide on how they work in the article below: